sassoftware/esp-studio-examples/Basic/lua_connector/README.md

 ## Overview
 This example contains a Source window with a Lua connector that reads RSS feeds from scientific sites and publishes them into the project every five seconds.

----
-**NOTE:**
-Use this example with SAS Event Stream Processing 2024.03 and later.

----

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Use Case